moniker001/dat-pal/README.md

 #####Date format

 For example, one of the data categories in our imported Cushman data is a date.
-The data must have its type specified and be formatted correctly as described below:
+Dates should follow the Year-Month-Day format where Year is always a four-digit integers, while the Month and Day are always two-digit integers.
+It is also possible to have negative dates, which simple are preceded by a minus sign.
+An example is **2015-01-01**.
+The dates in the Cushman data must have its type specified and can be formatted correctly as described below:

 1) Click on the **Review** button next to the **Date** category.